tommyd323/Data-Analytics-Portfolio/SQL_Layoffs/README.md

-# SQL Project – U.S. Tech Layoffs
+# SQL Project – U.S. Company Layoffs

 This project uses SQL to clean and analyze a dataset of tech layoffs across the United States.
 The goal is to identify patterns by industry, location, and time.